dy/dy.github.com/README (Конфликтующая копия с компьютера webdev-machine 2013-07-17).md

 		* npm repo
 		* 2nd order repos.

-	* If I see small useful library, [удоветворяющую] these criterias, in a neat, defect-free and clean sitem I’ll definitely use it and pay 5$ for it,
+	* If I see small useful library meet these criterias, on a neat, defect-free and clean site, I’ll definitely use it and pay 5$ for it.

-## Contribution
-Flattr.com, pledgie.com